churris-x/google-search-shortcuts/README.md

 # Google Search Shortcuts

-This is my personal fork of an extension that adds navigation shortcuts to the google search page.
+This is my personal copy of an extension that adds navigation shortcuts to the google search page.

 ## Table of Contents
 - [Features](#features)